 As opposed to the North, the South is the more tranquil part of Goa.
 It may not have the endless number of party joints; however, it offers travellers a scenic insight into the other side of Goa.
 Get a dose of the Goan countryside with the beautiful hinterlands, fine beaches, fewer crowd, relaxed environment, lush greens and a bucketful of tranquillity.

-The best places to visit in South Goa cater to every kind of traveller, especially those looking for a luxurious retreat or quality time to spend with family.
+The best places to visit in South Goa cater to every kind of traveler, especially those looking for a luxurious retreat or quality time to spend with family.

 What are the best places to visit in South Goa?

 1) Butterfly Conservatory

 One of the main tourist attractions in South Goa; set in the hills, preserved in natural surroundings, replete with gushing streams and the beautiful flora and fauna, is the Butterfly Conservatory in Ponda.
 It is home to approximately 140 different butterfly species.